biocore/unifrac/sucpp/R_interface/README.md

-path to an HDF5 formatted BIOM table, a filepath to a newick formatted tree file, and the number of threads to be used It is expected that the observations described in the BIOM table correspond to a subset of the tips of the input tree..
-The method returns a list containing an `int` `n_samples`, denoting the number of samples in the table, a `boolean` `is_sqaure`, denoting whether Unifrac generated a square matrix, an `int` `cf_size`, denoting the size of the condensed form of the matrix, and `c_form`, an array representation of the condensed form of the matrix, obtained by taking the upper triangle.
+path to an HDF5 formatted BIOM table, a filepath to a newick formatted tree file, and the number of threads to be used It is expected that the observations described in the BIOM table correspond to a subset of the tips of the input tree.
+The method returns a list containing an `int` `n_samples`, denoting the number of samples in the table, a `boolean` `is_upper_triangle`, denoting whether Unifrac generated a square matrix and if it has returned the upper triangle , an `int` `cf_size`, denoting the size of the condensed form of the matrix, and `c_form`, an array representation of the condensed form of the matrix, obtained by taking the upper triangle.

 ```R
 > library(Rcpp)